nemesida-waf/waf-bypass/README.md

 WAF bypass is a simple script written in Python3 for testing Web Application Firewall.
 Turn off ban mode before use.

-## When using, do not violate the law!
+## When using, do not violate the law.
+We are not responsible for the use of the program.

 A script developed for internal needs, including for testing Nemesis WAF and Nemesida WAF Free, but you can use it to test any WAF.